Temporal Scaling Law for Large Language Models: Temporal Scaling Law

 \subsection{Temporal Scaling Law}

-The original scaling law~\citep{DBLP:journals/corr/abs-2001-08361} has validated that the temporal loss evolution of LLMs during pre-training follows a power-law under the assumption that training tokens are infinite and the LLM is trained with infinite training steps.
-However, in real-world applications, the maximum step of the training schedule is limited.
-To validate the effectiveness of the power-law in a limited training schedule, we pre-train 468M and 1.2B models following \cref{sec:3_2_exp_setup}, and fit the power-law function ($\mathcal{L}=(p_1x)^{p_2}+p_3$, $\{p_i\}$ are fitting parameters) to the test loss evolution curve (i.e., treating test loss as a whole to fit in this case) using non-linear least squares.
-As shown in \cref{tab:temporal_fit}, applying the power-law results in negative $R^2$ values, indicating that the power-law fails to portray the test loss evolution across model scales and validation datasets.
-Such results motivate us to find a better method to understand the test loss evolution under real-world limitations where training steps are limited during LLM pre-training.
+The original scaling law~\cite{DBLP:journals/corr/abs-2001-08361} has validated that the \textit{final} test loss for training with different model sizes and data sizes follows a power-law.
+To validate the effectiveness of the power-law for the \textit{temporal evolution} of test loss, we pretrain 9.8M and 70M models following \cref{sec:3_2_exp_setup} and fit the power-law function ($\mathcal{L}=(p_1x)^{p_2}+p_3$, $\{p_i\}$ are fitting parameters) to the test loss evolution curve (i.e., treating test loss as a whole to fit in this case) using non-linear least squares.
+As shown in \cref{tab:temporal_fit}, though somehow effective, applying the power-law is not precise enough to portray the temporal evolution for the test loss (follow-up experiments in \cref{fig:fit_exp_result} also demonstrate that directly using the power-law in predicting the future test loss results in larger errors).
+Such results motivate us to find a better method to understand the test loss evolution during LLM pretraining.

 \textbf{The Dynamic Hyperbolic-Law of Loss on Different Token Positions.} To fit and predict the test loss more precisely, we propose to break it down and investigate the temporal scaling law from a finer granularity and look into the inherent patterns of the loss on every token position.
 Language models are statistical models trained to model the probabilistic process of next-token prediction.
-Formally, for a sequence of $n$ tokens $T_n=(t_1,t_2,\cdots,t_n)$, the probability of the following token being $t_{n+1}$ given the preceding tokens is denoted as $P(t_{n+1}|t_1,t_2,\cdots,t_n)$.
+Formally, for a partial sequence of $n$ tokens $T_n=(t_1,t_2,\cdots,t_n)$, the probability of the following token being $t_{n+1}$ given the preceding tokens is denoted as $P(t_{n+1}|T_n)$.
 Intuitively and statistically, in a consecutive sequence: